 The associate of arts degree in business, a two-year program, does not require all the courses of the Core Curriculum.
 Instead, it contains 26 semester hours of General Studies courses, and 15 semester hours of Biblical Studies courses (p.
-73).
-The bachelor of theology degree does not require General Studies courses.
+67).